See some of our successful projects with partners in Ohio.

-As of June 2013, 234 units have been rehabilitated and brought back on line as affordable lease-purchase or for-sale housing, 236 dilapidated buildings have been demolished 57 families received assistance to avoid foreclosure and 119 vacant land reuse projects have been completed in the Opportunity Homes target areas.
+As of June 2013, 234 units have been rehabilitated and offered as affordable lease-purchase or for-sale housing, 236 dilapidated buildings have been demolished, 57 families have received assistance to avoid foreclosure and 119 vacant land reuse projects have been completed.

-The project will be certified as meeting the Enterprise Green Communities Criteria and pursue LEED Silver certification upon completion.
+The project will be certified as meeting the Enterprise Green Communities Criteria and LEED Silver certification will be pursued upon completion.

 The redevelopment of the hospital is a vital component of Neighborhood Progress Inc.'s overall Strategic Investment Initiative plan for the Buckeye neighborhood.